Onchain Attribution: Track Web3 Users from Click to Conversion

 Frequently Asked Questions

-What is onchain attribution and why does it matter for Web3 marketing?
+Why does onchain attribution matter for Web3 marketing?

 Onchain attribution is the method of linking marketing efforts to user actions on a blockchain.
 For Web3 marketing, it provides a clear view of how your campaigns influence user behavior, such as a user interacting with a smart contract after clicking an ad.
 By using wallets as the central user identifier, you can accurately measure the effectiveness of your marketing spend and understand which channels drive valuable onchain activity.
 This allows you to optimize campaigns and prove the ROI of your marketing activities directly through blockchain data, moving beyond estimates to concrete results.